sintefenergy/shop-documentation/book/intro.md

 # Getting started

-The functionality in SHOP is presented through examples.
-All examples are written in python using pySHOP.
+This documentation presents an updated overview of available functionality in SHOP.
+Many of the functionalities are presented through examples.
+SHOP supports several input formats as decribed in the [introduction](interaction).
 For new SHOP users, the introduction example is recommended before looking into more advanced functionality.
 To get started coding your own models, you can either use the [vLab](https://vlab.sintef.energy) where pySHOP is preinstalled in a Jupyter based environment, or you can [download SHOP](https://shop.sintef.energy/files/shop-releases/) from the portal and install [pySHOP](https://github.com/sintef-energy/pyshop) on your local computer.

 ## Launching code with SHOP vlab
 This documentation contains executable code examples that can be executed on the SHOP virtual lab simply by hovering ![](images/rocket.png) in the top right corner and select ![](images/jupyter-hub.png).
 You can try it out here and now to execute the code block below.